jfpuget/Kaggle_TrackML/README.md

 3. We used various linux versions, depending on the machine used, see 1 above.

 4. An environment.yml is provided but we use a much smaller set of packages than indicated.
 The code can run with only numpy, pandas, pickle, and scikit-learn installed on top of Python 3.6.
 EDA notebooks require anaconda, matplotlib, and seaborn.
-Version numbers are provide in the yaml file.
+Version numbers are provided in the yaml file.

 5. Running the code is rather simple:
 - Complete the cloned repo with additional directories as follows: